echang112368/badger/README.md

 Run with ngrok http 8000 --request-header-remove "ngrok-skip-browser-warning"

 ## Debugging issues
-1. Issue where it seems that the injectiosn are not being applied run python manage.py inject_scripts_all_merchants
+1. Issue where it seems that the injectiosn are not being applied
-2. CSRF verification failed.
-Request aborted.
-"
-Help
-Reason given for failure:

-    CSRF token from POST incorrect."
+- run python manage.py inject_scripts_all_merchants
+- make sure you have turned on ngrok, entre the ngrok http url and approve it to turn it on